Carlton Ware World banner

 The 1989 Liquidation of Carlton Ware

 During the voluntary liquidation, Carlton Ware's pattern and shape books, selected moulds, goodwill, and—most significantly—the registered trademark were sold to John McCluskey.
-Limited production of Carlton Ware continued at Mr McCluskey’s factory on an industrial estate in Stone, approximately ten miles away, where he produced ceramic hardware for doors and furniture.
+Limited production of Carlton Ware continued at Mr. McCluskey’s factory on an industrial estate in Stone, approximately ten miles away from Stoke, where he produced ceramic hardware for doors and furniture.
 However, his Carlton Ware enterprise was short-lived, ending after three years or so, around 1992.

 Francis Joseph Salmon –